 Welcome!
-In this blog post you’ll discover 10 pieces of advice that I have created for new entrepreneurs.
+In this blog post you’ll discover how to be a successful entrepreneur with the 10 pieces of advice that I have curated into this blog post.
 After just one year of doing business, you learn SO much, and you’ll make mistakes that you’ll be sure not to make again!

 I hired a mentor after a couple months of starting my business and it was a true game-changer.
 I believe there is no smarter thing you can do as a business owner than to hire a mentor.
 Mentors are experts, teachers, and are oftentimes in a positions that you badly want to be in for the future.
 For myself, my mentor was able to tell me and show me things that would have taken me months or years to discover on my own.
 I truly value my time, and my mentor saved me TONS of it.

 How they can help

 You can’t expect to start a business right out of the gate and know everything. that’s impossible.
 Half the journey and the fun of owning a business is learning, improving, repeating.
 A mentor will be able to educate you and help you create the foundation for your business (branding, social media, values, goals, etc.) and you can build on top of that foundation.
 You can tell your mentor what you want your future business to look like, and they can tell you right away how to get there, what to do now so you can reach your goals in the future, and again, save you tons of time.
 In the beginning, it was really helpful for me to have someone to bounce ideas off of and to receive feedback on how to look professional and presentable to the world.

 I understand that hiring a mentor can be a huge start-up cost.
 Believe me, it is so worth it.
 So worth it!!
 Time is money.
 Since my photographer saved me so much time, she saved me money as well.
 And if you take a step back and look at it from a higher perspective, if your mentor helps propel your business, you’ll be making the money back it look to hire them in no time.